DemS98/hecu/README.md

 bot.token = [your_bot_token]
 ```

-Finally, you need to put all HECU wav sound files in *resources/words* folder. <br/>
+Finally, you need to put all HECU wav sound files in *src/main/resources/words* folder. <br/>
 I cannot publish the audio files in the repository because it is Valve property so you have to purchase
 Half-Life in order to get them.
-I recommend to purchase it mostly because it's a great game and you're gonna have a lot of fun playing it.
+I recommend purchasing it mostly because it's a great game and you're gonna have a lot of fun playing it.

+## Installation

+Run `mvn clean package` in the root directory (where the *pom.xml* is located) to build the jar.
+After that, simply run
+`java -jar hecu-1.0.jar` on the built artifact.

 ## Instructions
 After starting the bot (by clicking **START** or sending **/start**), you can see all commands by typing **/**